 There’s good news as the picture quality is very good, the picture is sharp and the colours vibrant whilst the picture is mostly free from those annoying speckles.

-Fast Times at Ridgemont High (1982) is available now on blu-ray
+Fast Times at Ridgemont High (1982) is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…